The pope’s safeguarding commission released its long-awaited first annual report Tuesday on the Catholic Church’s efforts to combat abuse worldwide.

 What’s the context?

-Following Pope Francis’ 2022 apostolic constitution Praedicate Evangelium, the PCPM was formally “established within” the Vatican’s doctrinal dicastery, while retaining its officials and following its internal regulations.
+Following Pope Francis’ 2022 apostolic constitution Praedicate Evangelium, the PCPM was formally “established within” the Vatican’s doctrinal dicastery, while retaining its officials and continuing to follow its own internal regulations.

 Given this institutional relationship, the PCPM’s recommendations for changes to the DDF are bold, however gently they are couched.